 Dexter meets This Savage Song in this dark fantasy about a girl who sells magical body parts on the black market—and seeks revenge when she is betrayed.

-Dexter meets This Savage Song in this dark fantasy about a girl who sells magical body parts on the black market — until she’s betrayed.
+"Twisty, grisly, genre-bending and immersive, Not Even Bones will grab you by the throat and drag you along as it gleefully tramples all of your expectations." —Sara Holland, New York Times best-selling author of Everless Dexter meets This Savage Song in this dark fantasy about a girl who sells magical body parts on the black market—until she’s betrayed.

 Nita doesn’t murder supernatural beings and sell their body parts on the internet—her mother does that.
 Nita just dissects the bodies after they’ve been “acquired.”
 Until her mom brings home a live specimen and Nita decides she wants out; dissecting a scared teenage boy is a step too far.
 But when she decides to save her mother’s victim, she ends up sold in his place—because Nita herself isn’t exactly “human.”
 She has the ability to alter her biology, a talent that is priceless on the black market.
 Now on the other side of the bars, if she wants to escape, Nita must ask herself if she’s willing to become the worst kind of monster.

 NITA STARED AT the dead body lying on the kitchen table.
 Middle-aged, and in the place between pudgy and overweight, he wore a casual business suit and a pair of wire-rimmed glasses with silver handles that blended into the gray at his temples.
 He was indistinguishable on the outside from any other human—the inside, of course, was a different matter.

 “Another zannie?”
 Nita scowled at her mother and crossed her arms as she examined the body.
 “That’s not even Latin American.
 I thought we moved to Peru to hunt South and Central American unnaturals?
 Chupacabras and pishtacos and whatever.”